Qasimhussain5753/plant-disease-detection/README.md

 > ⚠️ **Note:** Training can take several minutes or hours depending on your system.

-### Checkpoints ###
-Saved model weights per epoch
-Sure!
-Here’s a rephrased version:

-> Checkpoints are saved during training to allow resuming later, especially since training the model takes a significant amount of time.

 ### 🎯 Output Files

 After training, the following files will be created in the `models/` directory:

 - **`model.h5`** – The trained CNN model used for predictions.
 - **`class_indices.pkl`** – A dictionary mapping class indices to class names.
 This is used during prediction to display readable class labels.
 - **`history.pkl`** – Contains training history (accuracy and loss per epoch) and is used to plot performance graphs.
+### Checkpoints ###
+Saved model weights per epoch

+> Checkpoints are saved during training to allow resuming later, especially since training the model takes a significant amount of time.

 ---